Divergence (Star Trek: Enterprise): Reception

 "Divergence" originally aired on UPN, on February 25, 2005.
 According to Nielsen Media Research, the episode received a 1.7/3 percent share.
-This means that it was seen by 1.7 percent of the population, and 3 percent of all viewers watching television at the time of the broadcast.
+This means that it was seen by 1.7 percent of the population, and three percent of all viewers watching television at the time of the broadcast.
 This was less than the ratings received by the previous episode, "Affliction", which scored ratings of 1.8/3 percent.
 It finished behind programs on NBC, ABC, CBS and Fox as well as What I Like About You and a repeat of Reba during the second half-hour on The WB.

-IGN gave the episode 4 out of 5, and wrote: "Enterprise continues its transformation in a watchable, entertaining television series and, more importantly, a good Star Trek series."
+IGN gave the episode four out of five, and wrote: "Enterprise continues its transformation into a watchable, entertaining television series and, more importantly, a good Star Trek series."

 Jason Davis of Cinescape gave the episode a grade B+, and praised the writers for taking the limitations of the original series and using it as the starting point for a solid story.
 He said the episode "Divergence" does double duty as a drama-filled adventure story boasting scenes of tension and quality moral conflicts while simultaneously adding to the overall canvas of Trek-lore with continuity that will satisfy long-standing followers of the franchise without getting in the way of occasional viewers."

-Michelle Erica Green, in her review for TrekNation, said that it wasn't as good as the previous episode and thought that there were plot holes.
+Michelle Erica Green, in her review for TrekNation, said that it wasn't as good as the previous episode, and thought that there were plot holes.
 She felt that some of the episode featured bad science, such as when Tucker was transferred between the two ships.
-She also criticised Archer going down to the Klingon base on his own, calling him a "putz" and said of the Klingon attack, "since when do Klingons destroy ships with deadly subroutines rather than, you know, BOMBS?"
-She thought the characterisation was forced, and wanted a better resolution to the events in "Affliction" which she had called "one of the greatest hours of Star Trek ever".
+She also criticized Archer going down to the Klingon base on his own, calling him a "putz" and said of the Klingon attack, "since when do Klingons destroy ships with deadly subroutines rather than, you know, BOMBS?"
+She thought the characterization was forced, and wanted a better resolution to the events in "Affliction" which she had called "one of the greatest hours of Star Trek ever".

 Jamahl Epsicokhan on his website Jammer's Reviews, gave the episode a score of two out of four, saying that the battle scenes were "painfully routine" and that where the episode "runs off the rails is in these final 10 minutes".
 He felt that it was a pattern of the final episodes in story arcs not having a "satisfying finish" and that "Divergence" followed in this pattern set by "The Augments" and "The Aenar".

-The two part story in "Affliction" and "Divergence" were subsequently ranked the fifth best story of Enterprise by Den of Geek writer James Hunt.
+The two part story in "Affliction" and "Divergence" were ranked the fifth best story of Enterprise by Den of Geek writer James Hunt.
+Keith DeCandido of Tor.com gave it 6 out of 10 in his 2023 rewatch.

-In a 2015 interview with some of the show's cast with SyFy, this episode was a recommended favorite of theirs.
+In a SyFy interview, some of the cast recommended this episode as a favorite.